Convergence Rates of Distributed Consensus over Cluster Networks: A Two-Time-Scale Approach: Problem Formulation

-In this paper, our focus is to study the performance of the distributed consensus-averaging methods when the communication graph $G$ has a cluster structure.
-In particular, we consider the case when $G$ is divided into $r$ densely connected clusters $C_{1},C_{2},\ldots,C_{r}$ while there are sparse connections between clusters.
-Fig. \ref{fig:clusters} illustrates such a graph where $r=3$ and communications between nodes within any cluster are dense while they are sparse across different clusters.
-Distributed consensus methods over cluster networks often constitute two-time-scale dynamics, where the information within any cluster is mixed much faster (due to dense communications) than information diffused from one cluster to another (due to sparse communications).
-Our focus is to understand the impact of the cluster structure on the performance of these methods, especially their convergence rates.
-Our main finding is presented in the next section.
+Note that $\mathbf{L}$ is a symmetric matrix.
+Moreover, when $G$ is connected, the sum of every row of $\mathbf{L}$ is equal to zero.
+We also know from \cite{mesbahi2010graph} that $\mathbf{L}$ is positive semidefinite; hence its real eigenvalues can be ordered as $\sigma_{1}(\mathbf{L}) \leq \sigma_{2}(\mathbf{L}) \leq ...\leq \sigma_{N}(\mathbf{L}),$ with $\sigma_{1}(\mathbf{L}) = 0,$ where $\sigma_{i}(\mathbf{L})$ is the $\text{i}^{\text{th}}$ eigenvalue of $\mathbf{L}$.
+In this paper, our focus is to study the performance of the distributed consensus-averaging method when the communication graph $G$ has a cluster structure which exhibits two-time-scale dynamics, where the information within any cluster is mixed much faster (due to dense communications) than information diffused from one cluster to another (due to sparse communications).
+Our primary goal is to understand the impact of the cluster structure on the performance of these methods, especially their convergence rates.
+In the next section we model the cluster network by characterizing the slow, fast and inter-cluster variables which play a significant role in the main analysis of this paper.